-Who Should Take This Course Who Might Struggle with this Course Who Should Not Take This Course Have strong mathematical skills Are hard working Are well organized and responsible Do not waste class time socializing Enjoy working with computers Are punctual (come to class on time) Attend school regularly Students who have weak mathematical skills generally find this course difficult.
+Who Should Take This Course Who Might Struggle with this Course Who Should Not Take This Course Those who should take this course include students who Have strong mathematical skills Are hard working Are well organized and responsible Do not waste class time socializing Enjoy working with computers Are punctual (come to class on time) Attend school regularly Students who have weak mathematical skills generally find this course difficult.
 However, with a great deal of effort and perseverance, success is still very likely for such students.
-Have weak mathematical skills Are not hard working Are disorganized and irresponsible Waste class time socializing Do not enjoy working with computers Are not punctual (Don't come to class on time) Do not attend school regularly
+Students who should not take this course include those who • Have weak mathematical skills • Are not hard working • Are disorganized and irresponsible • Waste class time socializing • Do not enjoy working with computers • Are not punctual (Don't come to class on time) • Do not attend school regularly